Policies and Procedures

 - Attach a copy of the individual's visa to the voucher.
 Some visas do not allow reimbursements without tax implications, specifically student visas.

-- A payment made to a third party, on behalf of a Non U.S. citizen, must also include a copy of the individual's visa attached to the voucher.
+- A payment made to an entity, on behalf of a Non U.S. citizen, must also include a copy of the individual's visa entry stamp attached to the voucher.

 Steps Required when making a Payment/Reimbursement to a Wesleyan International Student